DataBiosphere/jade-data-repo-cli/README.md

 You can generate a distribution as tar or zip with the commands:
 * `./gradlew distTar`
 * `./gradlew distZip`

-### Keeping OpenAPI file in sync with the Data Repo API repository
-There are two gradle tasks that can help with keeping the OpenAPI file in sync:
-- `checkApiUpToDate` - pulls the OpenAPI file from the jade-data-repo develop branch and diffs it against the OpenAPI file in the CLI.
-It returns "API is NOT up to date" if there is skew.
-- `updateAPI` - pulls the OpenAPI file from the jade-data-repo develop branch and overwrites the CLI copy.

 ## Implementation Notes